rrwng/NRPCA/README.md

 ***

 ### Overview
-We extent robust principal component analysis to nolinear manifolds, where we assume that the data matrix contains a sparse component and a component drawn from some low dimensional manifold.
+We extend robust principal component analysis to nolinear manifolds, where we assume that the data matrix contains a sparse component and a component drawn from some low dimensional manifold.
 We aim at separating both components from noisy data by proposing an optimization framework.

 ***